azat-co/practicalnode/chapter12/chapter12.md

 The rule of thumb is that when we publish external modules, we don’t lock dependencies’ versions.
 However, when we deploy apps, we lock versions in `package.json`.
 This is a common convention that many projects on npm follow (i.e., they don’t lock the versions).
 So, as you might guess, this may lead to trouble.

-Consider this scenario: We use Express.js that depends on, say, Jade of the latest version (*).
-Everything works until, unknown to us, Jade is updated with breaking changes.
-Express.js now uses Jade that breaks our code.
+Consider this scenario: We use Express.js that depends on, say, Pug of the latest version (*).
+Everything works until, unknown to us, Pug is updated with breaking changes.
+Express.js now uses Pug that breaks our code.
 No bueno.

 The solution: Commit `node_modules`!
 The following article describes nicely why committing your application’s `node_modules` folder (not the one for the external module!) to Git repo is a good idea: [node_modules in git](http://www.futurealoof.com/posts/nodemodules-in-git.html).